Why You Want A Will

 You should not leave your long-term financial planning to chance.
 Should you die without a valid will, the assets of your estate may end up distributed to unintended beneficiaries.
-Without a trust to shield assets from taxes and expense, you risk losing everything you have.
+Without a trust to shield assets from taxes and expenses, you risk losing everything you have.

 At Rouse Law Office, our attorney and staff take the necessary action to protect everything for which you worked so hard to obtain.
 We listen to your concerns and create wills and trusts that meet your individual circumstances.
 In the event of life changes, we will modify documentation to address current needs.

 Young and old alike should have a will in place.
 A will puts into writing your wishes regarding distribution of your belongings.
 A well-written will specifically states who gets what.

 During recent years, the makeup of families has become more complex.
 More parents are remarrying or raising stepchildren.
 Many choose to adopt.
 Often, individuals are raising children with special needs.

 Unfortunately, unclear provisions in the will can ultimately lead to will contests and disputes among family members.
 Our skilled estate planning lawyer can review or prepare well-drafted wills that comply with North Carolina requirements.
 We can also advise you on what a will can and cannot do when it comes to protecting your assets.

 Is Your Will Covering The Essentials?